Domestic (ABA) Tour General Information (Excludes Florida)

 End of the World – Burrowing Parakeet.
 We’ll have to be there before sunset to see them as they come into roost.

-September 8th — Morning birding to target any missed species, afternoon relax, dinner as a group wrap up.
+Day 7 — Morning birding to target any missed species, afternoon

 Sheraton Hotel area for Lavender Waxbill if no time previous days.